percona/pmm/doc/source/deploy/server/docker.rst

 repository.
 If you intend to run |pmm-server| from a |docker| image, the host must be able to run |docker| 1.12.6 or later, and have network access.

 For more information about using |docker|, see the `Docker Docs`_.

-..
-This note is not necessary because the docker docs provide much better instructions about using package managers.
-Also, this note is not accurate.
-Using apt and yum is ok: docker provides their repositories.

-   .. note:: Make sure that you are using the latest version of |docker|.
-      The ones provided via ``apt`` or ``yum`` may be outdated and cause errors.

 .. note::